-Older properties may have been decorated using lead-based paint products and the occupier of the house is warned to take care when carrying out decoration works, as the sanding or burning off of paint which contains lead can be hazardous to health.
-If in doubt, please contact the Diocesan Surveyor prior to carrying out decoration works.
+Older properties may have been decorated using lead-based paint products and the occupier of the house is warned to take care when conducting decoration works, as the sanding or burning off paint which contains lead can be hazardous to health.
+If in doubt, please contact the Diocesan Surveyor prior to conducting decoration works.